 No. They’d only get all sticky and stick in his chest hair when his belly started to sweat.

 The little Mogli boy ordered a Dahl soup and the mother, stroking his matted locks looked on with a serenity that made me want to scream ‘get some Vosene Conditioner on that kid’s hair and give it a good brush through’.

 “Yummy isn’t it my darling” she cooed.

 I’m sure I saw her shift her gaze sideways to Tessa, picking out the long green vegetables from her monosodium glutamate Chinese dish.

-“Try this aubergine and pumpkin curry,” I say.
-I tried to coo but I resembled a choked parrot, so I forced a smile and said “It’s Y-E-M-M-Y.”
+“Try this aubergine and pumpkin curry,” I said.
+I try to coo but I resembled a choked parrot, so I forced a smile and said “It’s Y-E-M-M-Y.”

 Cue the eye roll.
 “Why can’t everyone just leave me alone and let me eat what I want to eat.
 It’s not fair…”

-I can feel Mother Earth with her judgmental pale blue eyes watching us.
+I could feel Mother Earth with her judgmental pale blue eyes watching us.
 I thought I heard her say “Let the child have her own choice, Mama.
 Let her aurora shine”

 I think that’s what she said, but she might just have been asking the waiter for a drink of water.